Harry Potter and the Chamber of Secrets (Windows, Mac OS Classic, Mac OS X)

 A bit like in the previous game, the interior of Hargid's hut is modeled under the map in the Hogwarts Grounds, however in this game you never actually go in the hut.

 There are probably more scattered through the files.
-The game is not consistant about the location of its textures.
+The game is not consistent about the location of its textures.

 The texture guides from the previous game make a comeback.